14islands/14islands-com-v2/app/blog/_posts/2016-12-15-vecka-progressive-web-app.md

 Progressive Web Apps bring together the best of two worlds; The openness and accessibility of the web, combined with the user experience of native apps.
 As an example, the Vecka app is blazing fast as all assets are cached on the device, and the app works well offline.

 No App Stores are needed to download the app, it is simply accessed on the web.
-If you access the Vecka App few times on an Android phone, a suggestion to add it to your home screen will pop-up.
+If you access the Vecka App a few times on an Android phone, a suggestion to add it to your home screen will pop-up.
 After adding it to the home screen the app will behave just like a native app.

 These capabilities will currently only work on phones with the latest Chrome or Firefox browsers on Android.
 Microsoft is also introducing support on Windows soon.
 Unfortunately, Apple doesn’t have support for app-like capabilities yet on the iPhone, but hopefully soon.